Building the system#

 For a 2D-representation:

-Note that the image will look somewhat different each time, as the initial conformer and UFF optimized structure will have different orientations, which will affect the projection to 2D — this is particularly the case for larger molecules extending in all three directions.
-Still, for many molecules this will work well, and you can save the .svg-figure with right-click save.
+Since the initial conformer and force field optimized structure will have different orientations, the image will look somewhat different each time and this will affect the projection to 2D, particularly so for larger molecules extending in all three dimensions.
+Still, for many molecules this will work quite well, and you can save the .svg-figure with right-click save.

 Bond type#